Gleb Botkin: Early life

 Tatiana Botkina (Tatiana Evgenievna Botkina Melnik) played with the children of Nicholas II during holidays.
 He used to amuse the grand duchesses on holidays and when they were all in exile at Tobolsk with his stories and caricatures of pigs dressed in human clothing acting like stuffy dignitaries at court.
-Exiled along with the Romanoffs, Gleb and his sister hid in a basement after the royal family was executed along with the Botkins' father.
+Exiled along with the Romanovs, Gleb and his sister hid in a basement after the royal family was executed along with the Botkins' father.
 After the then-secret execution of their father alongside the royal family, the young Botkins escaped and made their way to Japan.
 He took with him the illustrations and stories that he created in exile for the young Romanovs.
-The manuscript was donated to the Library of Congress in 1995, and published by Random House Value Publishing in 1996 as 'Lost Tales: Stories for the Tsar's Children".
+The manuscript was donated to the Library of Congress in 1995 and published by Random House Value Publishing in 1996 as 'Lost Tales: Stories for the Tsar's Children'.

 Botkin was described by one historian as "articulate, sensitive, with pallid skin and soulful green eyes" and as "a talented artist, a wicked satirist, and a born crusader".
 His obituary in the New York Times called him "a tenacious champion [of Anna Anderson's] fight for recognition as Anastasia" and a "devoted monarchist".

 Exile

 Following the Russian Revolution of 1917 and the murder of his father, Botkin fled Tobolsk as a teenager.
 He later spent a summer at a Russian Orthodox monastery in Siberia and briefly considered becoming a priest, but decided against the religious life.
 He married Nadezhda Mandrazhi-Konshina, widow of Ensign of the Dragoons regiment, nobleman Mikhail Nikolaevich Mandrazhi, who was the chevalier of the Order of Saint George and was killed in battle in June 1915 at Grodno in Belarus.
 Two months after his death, Nadezhda (sometimes anglicised Nadine) gave birth to a daughter, Kira Mikhailovna Mandrazhi (1915–2009).
 Nadezhda's father, nobleman Alexei Vladimirovich Konshin, was the president of the Russian Bank of State from 1910 to 1914 and the president of the Russian Industry and Commerce Bank from 1914 to 1917.
-Ultimately the Botkins had a daughter and three sons, as well.
+Ultimately, the Botkins had a daughter and three sons, as well.

 The Botkins immigrated to the United States via Japan, arriving in San Francisco from Yokohama on 8 October 1922.
 Botkin worked as a photo engraver and attended art classes at the Pratt Institute in New York City.
 Later, he earned his living as a novelist and illustrator.